shehryar-malik/icrl/README.md

 **Status:** Archive (code is provided as-is, no updates expected)

+This repository contains the code for the paper Inverse Constrained Reinforcement Learning (ICML 2021) [link](https://arxiv.org/abs/2011.09999).

 ## Code Dependency

 It is recommended to use Python 3.8 to run this code within a virtual environment.
 Within the virtual environment, run the following commands to download the essential python packages for this codebase.
 You will also need to setup [mujoco](https://github.com/openai/mujoco-py).